 River & Mercantile

-- Advising British American Tobacco on various corporate governance matters including director changes, corporate governance reform issues, corporate reporting, remuneration work and business integrations.
+- Advising British American Tobacco on a number of corporate governance matters, including corporate governance reform matters and directors remuneration.

 Other key lawyers: